 As time is allotted, students should plan to take only the most necessary items: ID documents, cash/credit cards, cell phone (immediate departure); water, snacks, medication, hygiene items (departure within a few hours); personal computer, clothing (departure within more than 6 hours).

-All students, with the exception of International Students, will be required to leave campus within the pre-determined timeline.
-All other students that need to stay will only be allowed to do so with permission from the director of Residence Life.
+Residential Students will be instructed to complete an Emergency Closure departure form, which will indicate specific travel plans.
+Remaining Students Policy All students, with the exception of International Students, will be required to leave campus within the pre-determined timeline.
+All other students that need to stay will only be allowed to do so with permission from the Director of Housing and Residence Life.

-The time frame for students being allowed to stay on campus will change depending on the crisis situation and why the campus has been closed.
-In the case of pandemic flu, the College has determined that the recess will last approximately twelve weeks, as determined by the Center for Disease Control (CDC).
-Students staying on campus in the case of a closure will be required to follow all instructions provided by the Office of Residence Life.
+The timeframe for students being allowed to stay on campus will change depending on the crisis situation and why the campus has been closed.
+In the case of pandemic flu, the University has determined that the recess will last approximately twelve weeks, as determined by the Center for Disease Control (CDC).
+Students staying on campus in the case of a closure will be required to follow all instructions provided by the Office of Housing and Residence Life.
 Once a student leaves the campus for any reason, in the case of pandemic flu, he/she will be banned from campus until the crisis is over.
 There can be no exceptions to this policy.
 Any student causing disruptions while staying on campus will also be required to leave immediately.